raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/detect_net_satus_with_nwpathmonitor.md

 ---
-title: "Detect Net status with NWPathMonitor"
+title: "Check Internet status with NWPathMonitor"
-description: "Learn how to use NWPathMonitor to control the connectivity of your application (to know if there is an Internet connection or not and of what type)."
+description: "Learn how to use NWPathMonitor to control the connectivity of your application (to know Internet status)."
 date: 2018-11-11
 categories: ["Connectivity", "Swift"]
 tags: ["Development", "Code"]
 type: "regular" # available types: [featured/regular]
 draft: false
 ---

+## Checking Internet status in an app
-With iOS 12, Apple has introduced Network, a framework that includes the NWPathMonitor class.
-NWPathMonitor gives us the means to monitor changes of state in the internet connection (so it is no longer necessary to use the Reachability class, in applications that support iOS 12 onwards).
-Therefore, we can set aside the Reachability library, and detect the state of the network with NWPathMonitor.
+With iOS 12, Apple has introduced Network, a framework that includes the **NWPathMonitor** class. **NWPathMonitor** gives us the means to monitor changes of state in the **Internet status** (so it is no longer necessary to use the Reachability class, in applications that support iOS 12 onwards).
+Therefore, we can set aside the Reachability library, and detect the state of the network with **NWPathMonitor**.

-# NWPathMonitor
+## NWPathMonitor
-To use this new way to check the status of the internet connection, we first need to create an instance of NWPathMonitor:
+To use this new way to check **Internet status**, we first need to create an instance of **NWPathMonitor**:

 ```swift
 let monitor = NWPathMonitor()
 ```

-We can also instantiate the NWPathMonitor class indicating a particular type of network that we want to check.
+We can also instantiate the **NWPathMonitor** class indicating a particular type of network that we want to check.
 For example, to check WiFi connections:

 ```swift
 let monitor = NWPathMonitor(requiredInterfaceType: .wifi)